Rationale

 Entrance exams

-A Centre of Evaluation and Monitoring (CEM) test, alongside written, online testing and/or oral examination/s, as directed by the Heads of School, are implemented accordingly by the Admissions Team for the forthcoming academic year.
+A Centre of Evaluation and Monitoring (CEM) test, alongside written, online testing and/or oral examination/s are implemented accordingly by the Admissions Team for the forthcoming academic year.
 The same is applied to new students starting later or at a mid-point in the year.
 This will help to inform and build a profile of all students who enter into school.
 New students or students returning to the school after a period of absence, as well as existing children on our roll must all be baseline tested at the beginning of each academic year.
 Once an entry exam is completed then this information is kept by the school and archived appropriately when students leave.
 Previous and historical prior school data from other academic institutions will also be referred to inform placement and orientation accordingly.
 This baseline assessment will help to inform and plan for all learners’ needs.

-The CEM testing is a method which is used in the school to gain a perspective of long-term analysis and progress for the whole school, year-on-year, over several years.
-However, it is not to be used to provide the sole basis of planning and grouping of students or as a perfect indicator towards their levels of ability and achievement.
 Results are shared with our parents in a report during Parent-teacher meetings during the academic year, at any given time, as specified by the Heads of School, as well as presentations to School Governance, and during formal meetings.

 Entry-level diagnostic test (Baseline testing) - Statutory